 The Associate in Applied Science degree (A.A.S.) is awarded upon completion of a prescribed two-year program of study designed to prepare students to enter and compete in the job market.
 A.A.S. curricula are designed to enable the graduate to enter an occupation with marketable skills, an acceptable level of technical competency, and the ability to communicate effectively.
-The general education core and the total number of hours required for completing an A.A.S. degree varies depending upon the program of study.
+The general education core (minimum of 15 hours of coursework exposure to the core curriculum breadth of knowledge) and the total number of hours required for completing an A.A.S. degree varies depending upon the program of study.